backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 You may have noticed that I only included the ordinal features in the previous section.
 To clarify, I did this because many of the nominal features only have two categories and they can be observed independently very easily in bivariate plots.

 **Note that** in my study, I evaluated all 30 features alongside the target variable.
-However, many of the features yeild little-to-no correlation with the target variable, and were simply not interesting.
-Thus, the features that *are* interesting are plotted below!
+However, many of the features yeild little-to-no correlation with the target variable, and were simply not interesting -- the features that *are* interesting are plotted below!

 ```python